|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 The preceding section contained information regarding father post-divorce well-being.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 According to Stone, what variable had the highest direct effect on father psychological well-being postdivorce?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course